UNCLASSIFIED (U)

 Service Provided:

-DoS will conduct mandatory interviews for U.S. citizens age 12 or older applying for a SSN for the first time.
-DoS has been authorized by SSA to provide this service without individual written request of the RFBO unless located in Canada or in a country that has a FBU.
-NCTPs that are located in Canada or in a country that has a FBU need RFBO approval to provide this service.
+Department of State will conduct mandatory interviews for U.S. citizens age 12 or older applying for a SSN for the first time.
+Department of State has been authorized by SSA to provide this service without individual written request of the RFBO unless located in a country that has an FBU.
+NCTPs that are located in a country that has an FBU need RFBO approval to provide this service.

-For any U.S. citizen under the age of 12, RFBO approval is needed.
+For any U.S. citizen under the age of 12, RFBO approval is needed since these applications do not require face-to-face interviews.
+Typically, you will only copy and certify documents for these applications in accordance with the instructions in 7 FAM 536a.
 Please inform CRBA applicants (if the child is under 12) that they must apply for a Social Security number for the child through the appropriate FBU.

-For all replacement cards, RFBO approval is needed as these applications do not require face-to-face interviews and typically do not require passports.
+For all replacement cards, RFBO approval is needed as these applications do not require face-to-face interviews. .

 This service may include, but is not limited to, the following steps: